 This is true not only in Syria and other Arab countries in the region, but also in Afghanistan.

-Norvell DeAtkine, a retired U.S. Army colonel with eight years’ residence in Lebanon, Jordan and Egypt, has spent more than 40 years in various Arab countries dealing with their militaries.
+Norvell DeAtkine, a retired U.S. Army colonel with nine years’ residence in the Arab world dealing with their militaries including Lebanon, Jordan and Egypt, has spent more than 40 years studying the region.
+He still instructs army personnel assigned to the Middle East.
 He told JNS that one of the basic problems is that America goes into training Middle Eastern forces based on an American cultural mindset.

 DeAtkine, who still instructs army personnel assigned to the Middle East, said that training such forces rarely works, and when it does, it usually consists of expertise with individual weapons and small-unit tactics.
 “But when it gets into teaching principles of maneuver, the use of artillery and the coordination with infantry, especially combined arms, there is a problem.”